yuriy-chumak/ol/doc/reference/async.md

 (otus async)
 ============

 Ol itself consists of a single purely functional process, but inside it has full support for lightweight coroutines.
-This allows you to have non-functional features such as [dynamic bindings](dynamic-bindings.md), actors, parallel calculations.
+This enables you to include non-functional features like [dynamic bindings](dynamic-bindings.md), actors, parallel calculations, etc.

 Coroutines (REPL is also a coroutine) can communicate asynchronously by sending mails consisting of a sender's name (possibly anonymous) and an arbitrary message in form *#(sender message)*.